#2. Memory Management Demystified - Virtual Memory, Page Faults & Performance

 Quick Win: Check Your Process Memory

-Before we dive deeper, let's see what your processes actually use:
+Before we dive deeper, let's see what your processes actually use right now:

 # See virtual vs physical memory for a process